Indoor Safari by Nick Lowe

 Critic's Take

 Nick Lowe sounds revitalized on Indoor Safari, leaning into affectionate rockabilly and British Invasion tropes while threading in real human feeling.
 The review highlights best tracks like “Went to a Party”, “Crying Inside” and “Raincoat in the River” as standout moments where Lowe's wit, warmth and rough-edged singing converge.
-The voice is celebratory but measured, noting novelty bangers such as “Jet Pac Boomerang” and “Tokyo Baby” alongside songs that land emotionally, making the best songs on Indoor Safari both fun and resonant.
 This is an album that plays like a party with heart, and it finds Lowe having the time of his life.

 Key Points